The Hood (Thunderbirds): 1960s series and films

-Despite his sophisticated plans, many of which show no regard for the innocent, The Hood has a short temper and struggles to improvise when his schemes do not work out as intended.
+Despite his sophisticated plans, many of which show no regard for the innocent, the Hood has a short temper and struggles to improvise when his schemes do not work out as intended.
 On the one occasion when he actually manages to obtain footage of Thunderbirds 1 and 2 in action, he tries to get away in a light aircraft but crashes it, not knowing that it was grounded for repairs, and loses his photographs in the process ("Martian Invasion").
 His arrogance is another handicap: on another occasion, he drives through a roadblock that he thinks has been erected to stop him, only to find too late that it was meant to stop vehicles going over a damaged bridge ("Edge of Impact").

 The Hood is capable of establishing a telepathic link with his half-brother Kyrano, from whom he extracts sensitive information about International Rescue.
 He is also able to implant post-hypnotic suggestions to make Kyrano carry out certain actions after the link is broken.
-In "Martian Invasion", Kyrano is made to sabotage Thunderbird 1 so that The Hood can record the Thunderbirds without International Rescue's knowledge.
+In "Martian Invasion", Kyrano is made to sabotage Thunderbird 1 so that the Hood can record the Thunderbirds without International Rescue's knowledge.
 Although these hypnotic intrusions take their toll on Kyrano, causing him to collapse to the ground in agony, he passes the incidents off as faintness or exhaustion and otherwise maintains unswerving loyalty to the Tracys.
+In "Desperate Intruder", the Hood hypnotises Kyrano's daughter, and his own niece, Tin-Tin, though this occurs offscreen.
+On recovering Tin-Tin states that she felt she knew him in some way.

-Although The Hood and the Tracy brothers never come face-to-face in the series, the latter are aware of the former's existence.
-After The Hood is thwarted in "Martian Invasion", Virgil says he is sure that "Mr Stutt" (The Hood's alias at the time) was the person who has been out to undermine International Rescue from the beginning.
+Although the Hood and the Tracy brothers never come face-to-face in the series, the latter are aware of the former's existence.
+After the Hood is thwarted in "Martian Invasion", Virgil says he is sure that "Mr Stutt" (the Hood's alias at the time) was the person who has been out to undermine International Rescue from the beginning.
 Scott agrees but expresses confidence that they will apprehend him one day, whatever his disguise.

-In the feature film Thunderbirds Are Go, The Hood is unmasked and exposed by Scott while attempting to infiltrate the Zero-X spacecraft before launch.
+In the feature film Thunderbirds Are Go, the Hood is unmasked and exposed by Scott while attempting to infiltrate the Zero-X spacecraft before launch.
 During his escape, he is seemingly killed when Lady Penelope and Parker shoot down his helicopter.

 The character returns as the primary villain in the sequel Thunderbird 6, where he goes by the codename "Black Phantom".
-(On the DVD commentary, director David Lane joked that Black Phantom is the "son of The Hood", while Sylvia Anderson said that it is a different character.)
+On the DVD commentary, director David Lane joked that Black Phantom is the "son of the Hood", while Sylvia Anderson said that it is a different character.
 He operates from an abandoned airfield in Morocco which is later destroyed by Thunderbirds 1 and 2.